-These entrepreneurs are said to be conservatives and sceptical about plasticising change any their organisation.
+These entrepreneurs are said to be conservatives and sceptical about plasticising change their any organisation.
 They are of risk-averse type.
 They do not simply change to the changes happening in the environment.
 But they adapt themselves to the changes only as a last resort when they fear that non adaptability to changes will inevitably lead to loss or collapse of the enterprise.
-Their governed by dealings are religion, tradition and past practices handed down to them by their ancestors.
+Their dealings are governed by customs, religion, tradition and past practices handed down to them by their ancestors.
 They would like to follow in the footsteps of predecessors.
-Example; Nursus coffee while fabian entrepreneur adapts to changes eventually as a last resort, drone entrepreneur never adapts himself or herself to change, Example; Gopal Tooth powder
+Example; Nursus coffee the niche market.
+They are similar to fabian entrepreneur in doggedly pursuing their conventional practices.
+The main difference between fabianentrepreneur and drone entrepreneur lies in the fact that while fabian entrepreneur adapts to changes eventually as a last resort, drone entrepreneur never adapts himself or herself to change, Example; Gopal Tooth powder